deckameron/Ti.Android.TextFieldBoxes/README.md

 #### <a id="basic"/>  1.
 Basic

-Add `studio.carbonylgroup.textfieldboxes.TextFieldBoxes` that contains a `studio.carbonylgroup.textfieldboxes.ExtendedEditText` to your layout:
+Add `TextFieldBoxes` that contains a `ExtendedEditText` to your layout:

 ```javascript
 ...